aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/configuring-fonts/worksheet-to-image-set-pixel-format-for-the-rendered-image/_index.md

 {{% /alert %}}

-Please see the sample code below that demonstrates how to set the desired pixel format while rendering images of the sheets.
+Please see the sample code below that demonstrates how to set the desired pixel format while rendering the sheets as images.